ai/about-postcss/speech.md

 ---

-Hi.
-My name is Andrey Sitnik.
-I am frontend developer in Evil Martians.
+Hi, my name is Andrey Sitnik.
+I am a front-end developer at Evil Martians.

 ---

-I worked on Groupon Russia and eBay Social.
+We are worked on Groupon Russia and eBay Social.

-Now I am on Amplifr, social media tool.
+My current project Amplifr.com, a social media tool.

 ---

-Also I am author of Autoprefixer and PostCSS.
+But you can know me as author of Autoprefixer.

-We will talk about CSS processors.
+So today, I will talk about CSS processors.

-How many people use Stylus?
+How many people here do use Stylus?
 (Please, raise your hand.)
 Less?
 Sass?
 Autoprefixer?

-If you have used Autoprefixer you may see, that it works not like Compass, Bourbon or any other mixins library.
-It has no mixins at all.
+If you have used Autoprefixer, you may saw, that it does not work like mixin libraries, like Compass or Bourbon.

-You just write selectors and properties and it just works, like a magic.
+It doesn’t have mixins at all.
+You just write selectors and properties.
+And it just works — like magic.

-This is because Autoprefixer is only a tip of the iceberg of an entire new way to process your CSS.
-Autoprefixer is just a plugin for PostCSS, tool to extend or even replace CSS preprocessors.
+This is because Autoprefixer is only a tip of the iceberg of an entirely new way to process your CSS.

+In fact, Autoprefixer is just a plugin for PostCSS, a tool to extend or even replace CSS preprocessors.

 Today I will tell you about PostCSS.

 ---

-We will start from theory.
-Why CSS processors is so important.
+We will start with some theory.
+Why is using CSS processors so important.
-What idea is behind PostCSS.
+And what ideas are behind PostCSS.

 ---

 I believe that every long-term development is based on evolution.
 We have a great example of biologically evolution in nature.
-We use genetics algorithms in our computer science.
+We use genetic algorithms in computer science.
-There are a theories, that even human ideas is a part of same evolution process.
+Richard Dawkins suggested that even human ideas are created in same evolution process.

-Evolution is based on three steps.
+Every evolution process is based on three steps.

 Random mutation.
 Natural selection in the wild.
-And inheritance of the best results.
+And inheritance.

-But do we have this steps in browsers specification process?
+But do we have these steps in browsers specification process?
 Of course, we have a lot of inheritance.
 A lot of legacy code and old specifications.

 ---

-But does we really have a selection?
+Do we really have a selection process?
 Mozilla was forced to support blink tag for 19 years.
-And it was only non-standard tag working only in Firefox.
+And it was only a non-standard tag working only in Firefox.

-If some technology become a standard, many sites start to use it.
+If some technology becomes a standard, many sites start to use it.
-And we will need a decades to replace it for some better standard.
+And we will need decades to replace it for some better standard.

-I will tell you some scary story: old IE are still popular in China.

 ---

-Will you think about some new crazy ideas, if you must support you mistakes of decades?
+Will you think about some new crazy ideas, if you must support your mistakes for decades?

-W3C prefers very long theoretical discussion for every technology, because they afraid to make mistake.
+W3C prefers very long theoretical discussion for every technology, because they are afraid to make a mistake.

 And it is a main problem.
 Many great ideas looked very crazy at the beginning.
-What people thinked about iPhone, when it was released?
-What people thinked about Web applications 15 years ago?
-Or what people thinked airplanes, when they were invented century ago.
+What people thought about iPhone, when it was released?
+What people thought about Web applications 15 years ago?
+Or what people thought airplanes, when they were invented century ago.

 We must have some playground to make mistakes if we want new awesome ideas.
-If we want long-term development of Web.
+If we want long-term development of the Web.

 ---

-40% of next JavaScript come from CoffeeScript preprocessor.
+40% of next JavaScript comes from the CoffeeScript preprocessor.

-Even next next ES7 standard takes async-await after we test it in IcedCoffeeScript.
+Even the next ES7 standard takes async-await after we have tested it in IcedCoffeeScript.

 And this is why preprocessors are a big deal.
-They are this kind of playground.
+They are this kind of a playground.
 Every developer can use own modules.
-For example, Haskel for frontend in awesome Elm tool or ClosureScript.
+For example, ClosureScript or Elm with time travel debugger.

-And we will get real world feedback before idea become a standard.
+And we can get real world feedback before idea becomes a standard.

 ---

 I am very happy about JavaScript preprocessors.
-But do CSS preprocessors work as this playground for ideas of next generations?
+But do CSS preprocessors work as this kind of playground for ideas of next generations?
 I didn’t think so.

 ---

-But let’s start from beggining.
-How CSS preprocessors work today?
+But let’s start from the beginning.
+How do CSS preprocessors work today?
-They are template language.
-Like PHP, but you mix your code with CSS template.
+They are like a template language.
+Like PHP, but you mix your code with CSS templates.

 ---

-Some preprocessor tool like Compass or Bourbon can create only mixins, functions and variables.
+A preprocessor tool like Compass or Bourbon can only create mixins, functions and variables.

 ---